Open for business on East Colfax

 Construction details

 Work began June 2023 at Broadway and East Colfax Avenue and will occur in phases.
 Work will last approximately two weeks per block.
-The project is expected to be complete by the end of 2024.
+The project is expected to be complete by early 2025.
 Please note, timeframes are heavily dependent on weather and may change.

 Water outages will be necessary on this project.
 Crews will provide a notice with the date and time of the planned water outage at least 24 hours in advance.